-In any event, the documents, in question were provided to the Greek authorities by the European Commission.
+In any event, the documents, in question were provided to the Greek authorities or can be requested by them from the European Commission.
 Consequently, the information included therein can be taken by them into account in the ongoing proceedings, including those which you refer to in your confirmatory application.